rakaardiansyah/rakaardiansyah/README.md

 - 👋 Hi, I’m @rakaardiansyah
-- 🌱 I’m currently currently working in an IT company as a Programmer and UI/UX Designer
+- 🌱 I’m currently working in an IT company as a Programmer and UI/UX Designer
 - 💞️ I have also written a Tutorial Blog >> https://infogabut.blogspot.co.id
 - 📫 How to reach me on website https://rakaardiansyah.my.id and IG @infogtech.id